UVVM/UVVM/uvvm_util/doc/rst/info.rst

 of contract, tort or otherwise, arising from, out of or in connection with this IP.

-General Randomization, Functional Coverage and Optimized Randomization were inspired by similar functionality in SystemVerilog and OSVVM.
+Enhanced Randomization, Functional Coverage and Optimized Randomization were inspired by similar functionality in SystemVerilog and OSVVM.